-1. Self Identified Christian Counsellors:

-Of these 113 respondents, exactly 100 answered "Yes" to the question "Would you consider yourself a Christian Counsellor?".
-A further 13 (including the self-identified non Christian) were to be filtered from further analysis in order to provide a sample size similar to a previous investigation of those who were likely to have attended the 1999 World Conference of American Association of Christian Counsellors.
-This allowed for a direct comparison between the survey of those at the conference (American Christian Counsellors) and Australian Survey Monkey respondents.
+1. Self-Identified Christian Counsellors: Of these 113 respondents, exactly 100 answered "Yes" to the question "Would you consider yourself a Christian Counsellor?".
+The remaining 13 were filtered from further analysis in order to provide a sample as similar as possible in character to those who are likely to have attended the 1999 World Conference of American Association of Christian Counsellors.
+A comparison was then done between a survey of those at the conference (American Christian Counsellors) and Australian survey respondents.
+Further analysis was undertaken to investigate the current association membership of those who considered themselves Christian Counsellors

-2. Christian Professional Counsellors:

-A further analysis was undertaken to investigate the current association membership of those who considered themselves Christian Counsellors.
-Of the original 113 respondents, any was applied to any who did not hold membership of a Mental Health

-Professional Association.
-This excluded nine who indicated they had no professional membership and a further five who did not respond.
+- 2. Christian Professional Counsellors: Returning to the original 113 respondents, a filter was applied to any who did not hold membership of a Mental Health Professional Association.
+This excluded 9 who indicated they had no professional membership and a further 5 who did not respond.
 This left 98 respondents who are considered to be Christian Professional Counsellors as they have self-identified to have a religious affiliation that is 'Christian' and they are Mental Health Professionals of some description.

-- 3. This cohort became the focus of further detailed analysis by investigating: - A. Their counselling and theological qualifications - B. Their employment context including: - i.
+This cohort became the focus of further detailed analysis by investigating: - a.
+Their counselling and theological qualifications - b.
+Their employment context including: - i.
 Whether they have permission to use SR Interventions if they work for an agency or as an employee - ii.
-What their normal charge rate is if they work in private practice - The Spiritual and Religious Interventions they use and are believed to be suitable for use - What Mental disorders they believe offer the greatest opportunity for further research with respect to Spiritual and Religious Interventions
+What their normal charge rate is if they work in private practice - c.
+What Spiritual and Religious Interventions they use, and they believe are suitable for use - d.
+What Mental disorders they believe offer the greatest opportunity for further research with respect to Spiritual and Religious Interventions